bahrus/json-merge/README.md

 # \<xtal-json-merge\>

 xtal-json-merge merges predefined json with some dynamic json.

-These two components can also be useful for declarative custom elements, or template-based components, and demo pages that use html markup as the primary way of demonstrating the functionality of specific types of components, which we categorize below.
+It can be useful for declarative custom elements, or template-based components, and demo pages that use html markup as the primary way of demonstrating the functionality of specific types of components, which we categorize below.

 [Demo](https://codepen.io/bahrus/pen/ZELMbrN)